Office of Citizen Exchanges

 Youth Programs Division

-The Youth Programs Division is committed to empowering the next generation and establishing long-lasting ties between the United States and other countries through exchange programs and institutional partnerships.
-Programs focus primarily on secondary schools and promote mutual understanding, leadership development, educational transformation and democratic ideals.
+The Youth Programs Division is committed to empowering the next generation and establishing long-lasting ties between the United States and other countries through study abroad exchange programs.
+Programs focus primarily on secondary school students and promote mutual understanding, leadership development, language skills, and democratic ideals.